Helping Clients Navigate COVID-19 with a Consultative Approach and Clinical Solutions

 Ensuring Continuity of Service into the ‘New Normal’

 More changes are still to come.
-It’s not yet clear how the pandemic will impact workers’ comp regulations and formulary rules.
+It’s still becoming clear just how the pandemic will impact workers’ comp regulations and formulary rules.
 Evidence-based guidelines related to treatment of COVID-19 and other conditions concurrent with an infection continue to evolve.
 Though the challenges are new and fluid, the consultative approach at myMatrixx will continue to see clients through.

 “We’ll be here to guide employers through rule changes and clinical guidelines as they evolve,” Cirillo said.
 “We’re also providing guidance on how to minimize transmission of the virus in various workplaces, which will help companies safely scale up operations as we transition into our new normal.”